BigSSL: Exploring the Frontier of Large-Scale Semi-Supervised Learning for Automatic Speech Recognition

 \subsection{Downstream ASR Tasks}

 \textbf{P- or PS-models?:} Since PS-models utilize additional upstream labeled data, it should be expected to perform better than P-models on small downstream tasks in general, which is what we find.
-Meanwhile, there are factors that make the PS-models behave worse.
-The PS-models are trained in a text environment (e.g., text normalization, tokenization) optimized for the upstream task, while the P-models can be trained on an environment native to the downstream task from the beginning, which might differ significantly from the upstream task.
-Furthermore, difference in these factors (e.g., tokenization) might make it unwieldy to use available downstream resources (e.g., LM fusion).
+Meanwhile, there are factors that make the PS-models behave worse in the approach taken in this work, where we aim to train a universal upstream model PS that is then fine-tuned on many downstream tasks.
+In this work, the PS-models are trained in a text environment (e.g., text normalization, tokenization) optimized for the upstream task, while the P-models can be trained on an environment native to the downstream task from the beginning, which might differ significantly from the upstream task.
+Furthermore, difference in these factors (e.g., tokenization) can make it unwieldy to use available downstream resources (e.g., LM fusion).

 \textbf{Downstream NST training for full Voice Search sets:} Application of the standard downstream NST recipe used in this paper of pseudo-labeling either YT-U or YT-T, filtering 50\% using confidence-per-word and mixing the pseudo-labeled data with labeled data, has not been able to improve full Voice Search set performance.
 Our experiments, which have been conducted with the English (US) and Hungarian (HU) full Voice Search set, have in fact lead to slight degradation of performance.
 A tentative conclusion can be that pseudo-labeling becomes less effective when the labeled dataset set size becomes very large, although a more through investigation would be needed to sharpen this assertion.